NotDarkn/XinaA15_Unforked/README.md

+# This unforked version of XinaA15 Reworded is being turned into a public archive.

+Please start using the forked version of the XinaA15 Reworded GitHub: [XinaA15 Forked Reworded](https://github.com/NotDarkn/XinaA15)

 # XinaA15 Unforked Reworded
 XinaA15 is a jailbreak made for iOS 15.0 up to 15.1.1.
 Currently, it is made with A12+ devices in mind, such as the iPhone XR, XS, 11, 12, and 13.
 It's currently uncertain if Xina520 will add additional support for more iOS versions in the future.